Car air conditioner compressor clutch not engaging

-Disconnect the electrical connector from the clutch coil.
+If the fuse is good, disconnect the electrical connector from the compressor clutch coil.
 Move it away from moving parts so you can safely check for power and ground.
 With engine running and the AC set to MAX, use a digital voltmeter to check for battery voltage and good ground at the connector.

-If you’re not getting battery voltage, check the fuse.
-If the fuse is good, pull the compressor clutch relay and check for power and ground on the relay control coil terminals in the socket.
+If you’re not getting battery voltage, pull the compressor clutch relay and check for power and ground on the relay control coil terminals in the socket.

 Wiring varies by make, model, and year.
 Some car makers trigger the relay control coil ground through the PCM or ECM.
 In order for the computer to provide ground, it must receive a good signal from the low pressure switch, high pressure switch, and evaporator temperature sensor.